RobolinkInc/doc-v2/docs/codrone-mini/blockly/Senior/04-Sensors/02-get_battery_percentage.md

 ##### Description

-This function returns the current battery percentage of the drone
+This function returns the current battery percentage of the drone battery.

 ##### Parameters